ciresdem/cudem/README.md

 comprehensive program that systematically and continuously develops and updates DEMs across all spatial scales.

-In this GEBCO Cookbook section, we provide user instructions to:
+In this section, we provide user instructions to:

 -   Install the CUDEM code and the open-source software dependencies
 -   Download and process elevation and depth data from multiple publicly available sources